h-enk/henkverlinde.com/content/about/index.md

 draft: false
 images: []
 ---
 I believe in experimenting — to learn and to grow.
-I love making stuff that's simple, easy to use, and looks nice.
+I love making things that are simple, easy to use, and look nice.
 I create digital products at [Ventizo](https://ventizo.com/).

 ## Projects